 - Not toll qualifying authorized emergency vehicles and qualifying vehicles transporting people with disabilities

-2. A Traffic Mobility Review Board (TMRB) would recommend toll rates to the MTA’s TBTA Board, which has final say on what the rates could be.
-The TMRB must think about many things before it could recommend toll rates, including:
+3. A Traffic Mobility Review Board (TMRB) will recommend toll rates to the MTA’s TBTA Board, which has final say on what the rates can be.
+The TMRB must think about many things before it can recommend toll rates, including:

 - How traffic might move